fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UserShowScreeen;
 ```

 You may have noticed that curious `mixins` property.
-What is that?
-Since we're calling `React.createBackboneClass` instead of `React.createClass`, we get some niceties from `react.backbone`.
-Taking a look at [the package on GitHub](https://github.com/clayallsopp/react.backbone), the docs say that whenever the `user` prop that was passed into this component fires a `change` event, the component's `render()` method will be called.
+What is that? `react.backbone` gives us some niceties here, since we're calling `React.createBackboneClass` instead of `React.createClass`.
+Whenever the `user` prop that was passed into this component fires a `change` event, the component's `render()` method will be called (for more information, take a look at [the package on GitHub](https://github.com/clayallsopp/react.backbone)).

-Why does this matter?
-Well, when we click that like button, we're incrementing the `likesCount` attribute on the user, and saving it to the server with our `save()` call.
+When we click that like button, we're incrementing the `likesCount` attribute on the user, and saving it to the server with our `save()` call.
 When the result of that `sync` comes back, our view will automatically re-render, and the likes count indication will update!
 Pretty sweet!

 ### Users Index Screen

-Before we wrap this up, lets take a look at one more case: an index screen.
-Here, we'll see how using React can make rendering repetitive components easier.
+Before we conclude this post, lets take a look at one more case: the index screen.
+Here, we'll see how using React can make it easier to render repetitive subcomponents.

 #### Backbone View

-The view for this screen will live at `/screens/users/index/index.js`, and will look pretty similar to the last.
+The view for this screen will live at `/screens/users/index/index.js`, and look similar to the `UserShowView`.

 ```javascript
 var BaseView = require('../../../base-view');